jla524/fromthetensor/README.md

 #### Section 3: Reinforcement: What is RL anyway? -- 2 weeks

 - Coding a pong agent -- Fun and interesting, lots of training.
-Teaches you Q learning.
+Teaches you Q-learning.
+Initially agent loses all games, but starts winning after hours of learning.